vladimir-v-diaz/demo/README.md

 ## Conclusion ##
 These are just some of the attacks TUF protects against.
-For more attacks and upater weaknesses, please see the [Security](https://github.com/theupdateframework/tuf/blob/develop/SECURITY.md) page.
+For more attacks and updater weaknesses, please see the [Security](https://github.com/theupdateframework/tuf/blob/develop/SECURITY.md) page.
 This concludes the demo.